serialbyter/equinor_hackathon_2019/docs/preparation.md

 ```
 If you get `command not found` when running `ssh`, run the command `sudo apt install openssh-client`.
 If you get `command not found` when running `git --version`, run the command `sudo apt install git`.

+On Red-Hat/CentOS use `yum` instead of apt in the above commands.

 ## Necessary skills
 The challenge does not require very advanced programming skills, but some skills